FlagHunter01/poweroff-scheduler/README.md

 ### Launching the script

  - Open the "Poweroff scheduler" folder.
- - Run "launch-me.dat" as administrator.
+ - Run "launcher.dat" as administrator.
  - Answer to the prompts with the previously acquired information

 > **Note**